halcy/Mastodon.py/docs/index.rst

 Note that while it is perfectly reasonable to log back in whenever your app starts, registering a new application on every startup is not, so don't do that - instead, register an application once, and then persist your client id and secret.
-Convenience methods for this are provided.
+A convenient method for this is provided by the functions dealing with registering the app, logging in and the Mastodon classes constructor.

 To talk to an instance different from the flagship instance, specify the api_base_url (usually, just the URL of the instance, i.e.